syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Charts.md

 ## Removing Chart

-The following code snippet illustrates how to remove the chart from the document.
+The following code example illustrates how to remove the chart from the document.

 {% highlight c# %}
 [C#]

-//Load the template document
+//Loads the template document

 WordDocument document = new WordDocument("Template.docx");

-//Get the last paragraph
+//Gets the last paragraph

 WParagraph paragraph = document.LastParagraph;

-//Get the chart entity and remove it from paragraph
+//Gets the chart entity and remove it from paragraph

 foreach (ParagraphItem item in paragraph.ChildEntities)